rclone/rclone/docs/content/docker.md

 the docker daemon log.
 Note that docker reflects plugin lines as _errors_ but their actual level can be seen from encapsulated message string.

-You will usually install the latest version of managed plugin.
+You will usually install the latest version of managed plugin for your platform.
 Use the following commands to print the actual installed version:
 ```
 PLUGID=$(docker plugin list --no-trunc | awk '/rclone/{print$1}')